 GPS Location Status Icon

-The vehicle GPS uses satellite signals to determine vehicle location.
-When vehicles lose contact with GPS satellites for a configurable amount of time, the system notifies dispatch about the failure and reports the vehicle’s last known location until the signal is restored and the vehicle sends an updated location.
+The vehicle GPS uses several satellite signals to triangulate and identify vehicle location.
+When vehicles lose connection with GPS satellites for a configurable amount of time, the system notifies dispatch about the failure and reports the vehicle’s last known location until the signal is restored and the vehicle sends an updated location.
 One of these icons is always visible.

 If your agency's policy directs, you should notify dispatch about lost GPS signal incidences.